fakerybakery/Google-Image-Search-API/README.md

 ## DISCLAIMER
 I am not liable if you get banned from Google.
 Use a VPN.
 ## LICENSE
 Closed Source License.
 You must first get written permission by creating an `Issue`.
 Please follow me @fakerybakery and star this repo.
-No use, even for personal use, without prior written permission.
+No use is allowed, even for personal use, without prior written permission.
 ## Requirements
 JSDOM
 ```